kiannaquines/crowd-monitoring-app/README.md

 To change the port number in development server open the ```package.json``` file and change ```80``` to your desire port number.

-## Take Note

-The port you want to use must not inused in other program else it will cause an issue.

 ## User Interfaces (Dark Mode)

 ![image](https://github.com/user-attachments/assets/86d1c3fa-e63d-4062-9d1c-f4db7fc006ae)